gieseke/bufferkdtree/docs/examples.rst

 Examples
 ========

-The following two examples demonstrate the use of the different implementations.
+The following two examples sketch the use of the different implementations and can be found in the *examples* directory of the bufferkdtree package.

 Toy Example
 -----------